greenbone/docs/src/common/systemd.rst

 .. warning::

-  Please be aware even if the :command:`systemctl start` commands are returning immediately the **first startup** of the services may take several minutes or even hours!
+  Please be aware, even if the :command:`systemctl start` commands are returning immediately, the **first startup** of the services may take several minutes or even hours!

   At the first start the scanner needs to load all :term:`VTs<VT>` into Redis